Mar 21, 2023

 Risk management – the systematic application of management policies, procedures, and practices to the tasks of analyzing, controlling, and monitoring risk.

 Why is risk management needed?

-Simply put, we have a collective interest in ensuring that medical devices are safe and effective.
+Simply put, we have an optional collective interest in ensuring that medical devices are safe and effective.
 For that reason, risk management is not optional – it is a regulatory requirement worldwide.
-The US FDA mandates it in the Quality System Regulation (21 CFR Part 820).
+US FDA mandates it in the Quality System Regulation (21 CFR Part 820).
 Europe requires it in the Medical Device Regulation (MDR 2017/745).
-Likewise, Japan, Canada, Australia, Brazil, and all other major markets require the application of risk management, which is either referenced in their national regulations or ISO 13485:2016.
+All countries have some requirement for risk management referenced in their national regulations and / or ISO 13485:2016.

 The role of ISO 14971